Osteopathy Is A Whole Body Treatment Approach For Acute And Chronic Pain.

 Chronic pain is a problem you have had for a long time, a niggle that you can’t get rid of or a postural problem following years of slouching at your desk.

-The approach we take will depend on what you have done, but the aim will always be to get you walking out of our North Finchley osteopathy clinic in less pain than when you walked in.
+The approach I take will depend on what you have done, but the aim will always be to get you walking out of the clinic in less pain than when you walked in.

 How Will An Osteopath Benefit Me?

 When you are in pain you want to be confident that whoever you give your trust to to let them treat you that you are going to be in safe hands.

 During your consultartion I will be able to understand the mechanism of your injury and what it is doing to your body when you present to see me.
 I will then assess you and treat you in the most appropriate way to allow you to get better movement and a reduction in pain.

 The most common conditions I see include;

 - Running Injuries

 The conditions listed above are just a handful of things that an osteopathic practitioner may deal with.
 The aim of an osteopath is not just to treat the symptoms of the problem, but to find the cause of the problem too.